vjee/formulier/.changeset/friendly-boats-argue.md

 '@formulier/react': patch
 ---

-FormProvider is now exported and can be used separate from Form component
+FormProvider is now exported and can be used separately from Form component